Juloos/TinyWorld/README.md

 ## Tiny World Creation
 Wait that's what this mod is about?!
 We only just got to it!
 This mod comes with a tool which allows you to convert chunk sections to block models.
-Which you can than use to shrink yourself and walk around in.
+Which you can then use to shrink yourself and walk around in.

 ### How to create tiny world
 Simply use the command `/tiny <name> <from> <to>`, where `from` & `to` are section positions.